Dear LWAB visitor, we are currently updating and improving our website. During this time, some pages and links may not work as expected.

 haven’t experienced any of those things yet (the last one, I hope I never have

-to).
-And I’m sure when I do, the lessons I learn could fill subsequent books!
+to), and I’m sure that when I do, the lessons I learn could fill subsequent books!

 Still, each day I experience something new

 – the first time my baby smiled, grabbed my finger or rolled over.
 I’ve battled

 sleep deprivation, missed meals, missed showers, and experienced zero privacy or “me time.”